Kaputt4/hardening_server/README.md

 Currently, the repository contains two Ansible roles: `crowdsec` and `hardening`.

-Changes are produced with a GitHub action named `hardening` that has to be manually triggered from [`actions`](https://github.com/Kaputt4/hardening_server/actions/workflows/hardening.yml) tab.
+Changes are produced with a GitHub workflow named `hardening` that has to be manually triggered from [`actions`](https://github.com/Kaputt4/hardening_server/actions/workflows/hardening.yml) tab.

 ### `crowdsec` role